 The L(ONG) PASSIVE command requests the server-DTP to listen on a data port other than its default data port and to wait for a connection rather than initiate one upon receipt of a transfer command.
-The response to this command includes the address family, host address length indicator, host address, port address length, and port address this server is listening on.
+The response to this command includes the address family, host address length indicator, host address, port address length, and port address of the listener process at the server.
 The reply code and text for entering the passive mode using a long address is 228 (Interpretation according to FTP is: positive completion reply 2yz, connections x2z, passive mode entered using long address xy8).

-The suggested textual message to accompany this reply code is:
+The suggested text message to accompany this reply code is:

-228 Entering Long Passive Mode (af,hal,h1,h2,h3,h4...,pal,p1,p2...)
+228 Entering Long Passive Mode (af, hal, h1, h2, h3,..., pal, p1, p2...)